Lumina-CC/metro-server/README.md

 # metro-server
-Metro is a universal currency designed for Minecraft servers, in a Krist-compatible API format.
+Metro is a universal currency designed for Minecraft servers, in a mostly Krist-compatible API format.

 **⚠️ metro-server is not complete, and is in a development state.
-APIs may not function.**
+APIs may not function, and all content in the repo has not been tested.**

 ## Creating a development environment
 Running metro-server isn't hard to do in a development environment.
 In fact, you can do so in 5 steps.